Al-Mudhill

 A Lesson for Believers

 Reflecting on the name Al-Mudhill encourages believers to remain humble and obedient to Allah.
-It serves as a warning against arrogance and disobedience, reminding individuals that true honor comes from Allah alone.
-Recognizing Allah as the ultimate source of honor and disgrace fosters humility, sincerity, and a commitment to righteousness in all aspects of life.
+It serves as a warning against arrogance and disobedience, reminding individuals that true honour comes from Allah alone.
+Recognizing Allah as the ultimate source of honour and disgrace fosters humility, sincerity, and a commitment to righteousness in all aspects of life.